Okazakee/ublue-tuxedo/README.md

 The script will:

 1. **First**: Attempt to use Aurora keys (if available and trusted)
-2. **Fallback**: Use MOK enrollment with hardcoded password "tuxedo"
+2. **Simplified Approach**: Direct MOK enrollment only

-During MOK enrollment at boot, select "Enroll MOK" and enter the password: **tuxedo**.
+MOK certificates are embedded in all images for secure module signing.

 ## Verification